microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannercategorydescriptions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **plannerCategoryDescriptions** resource represents the descriptive labels for the categories that have been defined for a plan.
-It belongs to the [plan details](plannerplandetails.md) object.
-There can be up to 25 categories defined.
+Represents the descriptive labels for the categories that have been defined for a plan.
+This resource is associated with the [plan details](plannerplandetails.md) object.
+Up to 25 categories can be defined.

 ## Properties
 |Property|Type|Description|